Botanist and UChicago professor Henry Cowles founded the science of ecology with his landmark studies of the Lake Michigan dunes.

 - Socio-natural Systems and Frameworks Track: A concentration that emphasizes environmental history; landscape studies; human ecology and demography; and environmental ethics, philosophy, and representation.
 Students can anticipate courses on the historical and cultural constructions of the human and their surrounding world.

-- Urban Environment Track: This track provides students a deeper understanding of cities by addressing urban and environmental challenges.
+- Urban Environment Track: This track provides students with a deeper understanding of cities by addressing urban and environmental challenges.
 Students cover issues including sustainable urban planning, the environmental costs and benefits of urbanization, and the growing problem of social segregation in urban neighborhoods.
 This track’s mission is for students to apply place-based perspective and environmental context as key lenses through which to investigate the social, economic, and political dimensions of urbanism.

 Students have the chance to apply this education first-hand through the Chicago Studies Quarter: Calumet.
 The quarter features integrated courses, projects, field trips, guest lectures, and presentations, all in an effort to study the culture, politics, and history of the Calumet Region, just south and east of Chicago.
 Courses are taught by Chicago specialists across a range of disciplines.
 Chicago Studies Quarter: Calumet is offered every other year.
 Courses taken as part of this program can be used to satisfy requirements in all three tracks of the major.